 Introduction to Part Two

-The purpose of this series is to assist the reader in choosing an appropriate jacketed, expanding bullet for hunting medium and large game animals.
+The purpose of this series is to assist the reader in choosing an appropriate jacketed, expanding bullet for hunting big game animals.
 For our purposes, "big game" starts at animals weighing perhaps 80 pounds and goes up from there to animals as large as pachyderms.

-I use Winchester's "CXP" (Controlled eXPansion) scale to describe the various classes of game animals, so if you are not familiar with it, please read the article "The CXP Rating System for Hunting Cartridges."
-I have written fairly extensively about the subject of hunting bullets, and most of those articles can be found in the same place, the Ammunition, Bullets and Ballistics index page of the Rifle Information Page here on Guns and Shooting Online.
+I use Winchester's "CXP" (Controlled eXPansion) 1-4 scale to describe the various classes of game animals (1=varmints, 2=medium game, 3=large game, 4=thick-skinned dangerous game), so if you are not familiar with it, please read the article "The CXP Rating System for Hunting Cartridges."
+I have previously written fairly extensively about the subject of hunting bullets and most of those articles can be found in the same place, under the "Bullets" heading on the Rifle Information Page here on Guns and Shooting Online.
 Links to all of the bullet makers mentioned in this series are provided on the Guns and Shooting Online Links Page.

 Unfortunately, there are so many hunting bullets from so many manufacturers, in so many calibers and weights, that is it is simply impossible to deal with every bullet individually.
-Due to limitations of space and time, only bullet designs from widely known and distributed manufacturers can be included.
+Due to limitations of space and time, only bullet designs from widely known and distributed manufacturers are included.
 These are A-Square, Barnes, Federal, Hornady, Nosler/Combined Technology, Remington, Sierra, Speer, Swift, Winchester and Woodleigh.
-Among reloaders, Sierra, Speer, Hornady, and Nosler are generally considered to be the "big boys" among the bullet makers.

 All hunting bullets are designed for limited purposes and to perform properly over a finite range of velocities.
-Some factory load ballistics tables indicate the class of animal for which each load is intended (principally Winchester) and most do not.
+Some ammunition manufacturers' catalogs and/or ballistics tables indicate the class of animal for which each load is intended (principally Winchester and Federal), but most do not.
 At least one bullet manufacturer (Hornady) provide specific velocity range and application (intended game size) information in their reloading manual, but most do not.
 However, most of the bullet makers' reloading manuals at least indicate the general purpose of each of their basic bullet designs.
 The ammunition manufacturers' catalogs and the bullet makers' reloading manuals are usually the best sources of information about their various bullets.